sta523-fa19/hw2/README.md

 #### Task 2

-Create a new S3 class along with two methods.
+Create a new class for the S3 OO system along with two methods.
 Include constructor, validator, and helper functions.
 Demonstrate your class and methods with some examples.
 One example of inspiration for an S3 class is given by the "Roman" class.
 See  `?utils::as.roman()`.
 Be sure to describe your class and its functionality.

 #### Task 3

-Re-implement function `is.armstrong()` from Homework 1 by pooling your solutions, using the new topics we have covered, and using topics from
-Jenny Bryan's talk.
+Re-implement function `is.armstrong()` from Homework 1 by pooling your solutions, using the new topics we have covered, and using topics from Jenny Bryan's talk.
 Make it as clean and elegant as possible.
 Include test cases of expected and unexpected inputs.

 ## Essential details